sangb21/testsite/index.md

 {% capture text %}

-Check out the images from our past tree work undertaken.
+Listed are highlights some of our more recent work that was undertaken.
 {%
   include button.html
   link="projects"